 The %commonprogramfiles% environment variable contains the directory path to the Common Files folder, within the main Program Files folder.
 This folder contains various files for common programs and utilities on a computer, mostly system and services related.
 The default directory path this variable points to is c:\Program Files\Common Files.

 The %local% environment variable points to where the security policies & rules are located for the user's account.
 This environment variable is native to Windows 7.

 The %localappdata% environment variable contains the directory path to where programs store their temporary files.
 Common temporary files to be stored here are Desktop Themes, Windows Error Reporting, program caching and Internet browser profiles.
 This environment variable is native to Windows Vista & Windows 7.

 The %programfiles% environment variable contains the directory path to where programs are installed.
-This directory contains sub-directories for each program, which contain the primary files needed by each program in order to run on a computer.
+This directory contains sub-directories for each program, which contain the primary files needed by each program to run on a computer.
 The default directory path this variable points to is c:\Program Files.

 The %temp% environment variable contains the directory path to where temporary files will be stored.
 These temp files are often Internet temporary files and other user application temporary files (Microsoft Word, Excel, Outlook, etc.).
 The files located in this directory can be deleted periodically to help improve computer performance.

 The %userprofile% environment variable points to the current logged in user's profile and the directory where user profile data is stored.
 It is in this directory that a user can find the following folders: My Documents, My Music, My Pictures, Desktop, and Favorites (Internet Explorer bookmarks).